mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 - A single case-sensitive string containing an absolute URI, as defined in {{Section 2 of RFC8707}}, when the access token is valid for exactly one resource.
 - An array of case-sensitive strings, each containing an absolute URI as defined in {{Section 2 of RFC8707}}, when the access token is valid for more than one resource.
 The array MUST contain at least one element, and each element MUST be unique when compared using the URI comparison rules in {{Section 6.2.1 of RFC3986}} after applying syntax-based normalization as defined in {{Section 6.2.2 of RFC3986}}.

+When the access token is valid for exactly one resource, the authorization server SHOULD represent the `resource` parameter value as a single string.
+When the access token is valid for more than one resource, the authorization server MUST represent the `resource` parameter value as an array.

 This representation is determined solely by the number of resources for which the access token is valid and applies regardless of how many `resource` parameters were included in the request.

 The `resource` parameter uses the same value syntax and requirements as the `resource` request parameter defined in {{RFC8707}}.
 Each value MUST be an absolute URI, MUST NOT contain a fragment component, and SHOULD NOT contain a query component.